 If you’re a drone enthusiast looking for your next challenge, the protective case experts over at the Case Farm are here to help.
 They’ve put together a handy European drone tour to help you see and capture Europe’s best sights with your drone.

 Scotland is bursting with character, history and stunning natural scenery, making it the perfect place to start on your European drone tour.
-Here, you shouldn’t have any trouble finding wide, open spaces to fly your drone as there are a range of parks and green spaces to take advantage of.
+Here, you shouldn’t have any trouble finding wide, open spaces to fly your drone as there is a range of parks and green spaces to take advantage of.

 The Glen Roy Nature Reserve is mainly made up of vast green pastures and rolling hills, however, it also home to a range of wildlife including deer, red deer, and ravens.
 As a result, you should be mindful of your surroundings and make sure that you’re not disturbing any wildlife before flying your drone.